“Labor Omnia Vincit” McKay Law

 Inspection Records

-Government inspection records, certification documentation, and compliance records establish inspection compliance.
+Government inspection records, certification documentation, and compliance records document the escalator’s regulatory history.

 Repair and Modernization Records